evmlionel/vscode-settings/README.md

 # vscode-settings

-A place for my VS Code settings.json
+A place for my VS Code settings.